Controlling the Flow: Stability and Convergence for Stochastic Gradient Descent with Decaying Regularization

 \textit{Implementation details:} We have implemented both vanilla SGD and reg-SGD by hand and initialized both algorithms with same initial state $X_0\sim\mathcal N(0,1)$ and perturbed the exact gradient $\nabla f$ in each iteration by independent noise following a multivariate normal distribution with zero mean and covariance $0.1^2\cdot\mathrm{Id}$.
 For SGD we chose the step-size schedule $\alpha_k = 0.1k^{-1/2}$, $k\in\N$.
 For reg-SGD we chose $\alpha_k = 0.1 k^{-q}$ and regularization $\lambda_k = k^{-p}$, where $p=\frac{1}{4\xi+3}$, $q = (1+p)/2$ when considering the $L^2$ convergence rates and $p=(6\xi+3)^{-1}$, $q=2/3$ when considering the almost sure convergence rates see \Cref{thm:strongconv_L2} and \Cref{thm:strongconv_as}.

 The plots of Figures \ref{fig:toyexample1} and \ref{fig:toyexample2} illustrate that reg-SGD converges to the minimum-norm solution both in $L^2$ (\Cref{fig:toyexample1}) and almost surely (\Cref{fig:toyexample2}), as indicated by the vanishing squared error.
 In contrast, SGD does not converge to the minimum-norm solution, although it achieves convergence in the expected (\Cref{fig:toyexample1}) and pathwise optimality gap (\Cref{fig:toyexample2}).
-This highlights the regularization effect of reg-SGD in guiding the iterates toward the unique minimum-norm solution as also indicated in \Cref{fig:toycomparison2}.
+This highlights the regularization effect of reg-SGD in guiding the iterates toward the unique minimum-norm solution as also indicated in \Cref{fig:trajectories}.

-Finally, we compare different choices of $(p,q)$ for reg-SGD.
+Next, we compare different choices of $(p,q)$ for reg-SGD.
 In particular, we run reg-SGD with $\alpha_k = 0.2 qk^{-1/2}$ and $\lambda_k = k^{-p}$ for the choices Moreover, we increase the noise covariance to $\cN(0,\mathrm{Id})$.